 —Peter Martin, The Age, 9 June 2015

-This explanation is entirely consistent with the most recent figures, which show a drop in house prices from early 2018 in both Melbourne and Sydney, even while population continued to grow strongly in these cities.
-Business commentators attribute this primarily to the tightening in lending standards arising from the Financial Services Royal Commission in 2018, and to tightening restrictions on foreign investment in real estate.
+This explanation is entirely consistent with figures that showed a drop in house prices from early 2018 in both Melbourne and Sydney—despite strong population growth in these cities—coinciding with a tightening of prudential standards for bank lending arising from the Financial Services Royal Commission in 2018.
+Business commentators have concurred in attributing the fall in prices to this ‘macro-prudential policy’, as well as to tightening restrictions on foreign investment in real estate.
 Land supply, after dominating debates in the first decade of this century, appears increasingly irrelevant.

 Another supply-side factor that shouldn’t be ignored is the practice of ‘land banking’, where large developers buy up vast tracts of land in new residential zones and then release it for construction at a rate calculated to maximise their commercial return.
 A December 2009 report by the Oliver Hume real estate group found that private developers were holding almost 70,000 vacant house blocks already approved for construction, with only 1,400 having been released to the market.
 So even if there were a shortage of land to build houses on, it would seem to be one created by developers themselves, not government policy!